andlarson/RS_TP_Adaptation/README.md

    must be as **exact** as possible.

-   The simulation engine is currently able to represent toolpaths created by cylindrical tools which follow cubic splines in 3D and are **not self-intersecting**.
+   The simulation engine is currently able to represent toolpaths created by cylindrical tools which follow cubic C2, planar splines in 3D and are **not self-intersecting**.
 Note that multiple toolpaths may intersect one another, but a single toolpath should not intersect itself.
 Furthermore, the tool orientation with respect to the toolpath is currently fixed and unchangeable.
 For all toolpaths, the axis of rotational symmetry of the cylindrical tool is fixed and positioned parallel to the y axis.
 See `notes/toolpath/toolpath_orientation_1.jpg` and `notes/toolpath/toolpath_orientation_2.jpg` for more information.

-2. Meshes are always constructed with tetrahedrons and the Free meshing technique.
-   Starting from some heuristically chosen density, the mesh is made more dense until the part is successfully meshed.
-Currently, mesh quality is not considered.

-3. TODO:
-   All simulations include an initial step which allows any residual stress profile to relax to equilibrium.
+2. All tool pass simulations include an initial step which allows any residual stress profile to relax to equilibrium.

    If everything is being done in simulation (i.e. there is no real-world machining process going on), there are exactly three sources of residual stress profiles: